maxiv-science/contrast/docs/source/concepts.rst

 2. Provides shorthand macros to do orchestrated operations on these devices.
 3. Keeps track of the environment in which the instrument is run.

+The framework runs locally in an IPython interpreter.
+This allows simple interactions between all beamline components.
+Parallelization is avoided in the interest of simplicity, with the exception of the data handling/streaming/writing machinery, which would otherwise slow down the acquisition loop.

 ``Gadget`` and its subclasses
 -----------------------------